Akiyuki Shinbo: Madoka Magica era (2010–2013)

 Urobuchi was initially reluctant as he didn't know how to write about magical girls, and had never thought about it, so he did research by watching Shinbo's previous magical girl work Magical Girl Lyrical Nanoha.
 He also watched Hidamari Sketch, directed by Shinbo and based on original character designer Aoki's manga, to try and grasp what kind of characters to write.
 One of the themes he noted was the theme of "friendship", but was still uncertain as to how to write Madoka Magica.
 Afterwards, he saw Shinbo's gothic OVA Le Portrait de Petite Cossette and decided that he wanted to mix the "disturbing" and "mysterious" atmosphere of Cossette with Aoki's cute characters.
 With Gekidan Inu Curry's help, he believed that the two series were successfully linked together.
 Shinbo attributed his success with the series to the culmination of projects that he had been involved with up until that point, especially with Shaft.
 One particular series was Oonuma's Ef series which—although not involved with as a director, but rather as a supervisor—he described as exemplifying the idea that beautiful or cutely-drawn characters can be mixed with a story featuring heavy themes.

 Released in 2011 to critical acclaim, Madoka Magica has been cited by several critics as one of the greatest anime series of the 2010s, and one of the greatest anime series of all time.
 Shinbo won the best director awards at the 11th Tokyo Anime Award, and the 2011 Newtype Anime Award for his work on Madoka Magica.
 In 2017, Shinbo was also chosen by Japanese critics as one of the greatest anime directors of all time for his work on Madoka Magica.
 The series was also a financial success and broke the record for the number of BD volumes sold on the first day (a record previously held by Shinbo's Bakemonogatari) with its 1st BD release, which the series broke again with the following release, and ultimately garnered over ¥40 billion ($400 million) from the sales of related goods by 2013.
+Retrospectively, anime director Tatsuyuki Nagai considered Madoka to be the culmination of Shinbo's directing works throughout the years, especially in regard to Nanoha and Hidamari, which he believed were essential to its success.
 The success of the series allowed for it to become a larger franchise, and the following two years a trilogy film series consisting of two recap films with updated animation and a third sequel film, with Shinbo chief directing and Miyamoto directing.